 DIY Director Chair Replacement Canvas..and New Stain Color

 As I mentioned earlier Jeff and I found these directors chairs at a garage sale.
 We got them for $10 for the pair.
 It was such a great deal.
-Brian and Tiffany said they would love them and I knew I could make them look fabulous!
+Brian said he would love them and I knew I could make them look fabulous!

 I have included some affiliate links for your convenience.
 You can read my full disclosure here.